10 Sep Orange Beef

 This dish is a popular one in Chinese restaurants.
 It’s often deep fried and drenched in a goopy sauce.
 It doesn’t have to be.
 I use fresh orange peel instead, which results in a brighter flavor.

 Traditionally, the dish is made with dried orange peel (chen pi) that you buy in Chinese herb shops.
 Among its purposes, dried orange peel is used to help settle the stomach.
 For Chinese New Year, oranges – because of their golden color – are auspicious and therefore incorporated into the celebration feast.
 I’ll be making this for my Chinese New Year dinner.

-1 tablespoon Shaoxing rice wine or a dry white or red wine (an everyday wine is perfect)
+1 teaspoon Shaoxing rice wine or a dry white or red wine (an everyday wine is perfect)

 2 medium cloves garlic, crushed

 3/4 pound flank steak

 3/4 cup plus 1 teaspoon vegetable oil, divided

 2 to 3 dried red chili peppers, cut in half crosswise

 1 stalk green onion, cut into 3-inch segments

 1 teaspoon freshly ground Sichuan peppercorns